LeoRoma/CV/README.md

 - Workout: It is very important to be healthy.
 Even if sometimes I slip into drinking very easily!

-- Guitar: As a self-learner, finally I can play a little bit!
+- Guitar: As a self-learner, I can play a little bit, not well but I can play!

 - Cooking: even if I want to change my career I still like cooking.